-Last updated on November 26th, 2019 at 12:00 am
+Last updated on March 29th, 2024 at 11:29 am

 You begin each year with the best of intentions.
-You write down your goals, you vow that this will be the year yet–only to arrive at the other end and ask, “What happened?”
+You write down your goals, vowing that this will be the year yet—only to arrive at the other end and ask, “What happened?”
 All your best-laid goals have stalled.
 You face the last part of the year wondering what it takes to make your big dream come true.

 Lesson#1: Motivation is not about positive thinking.

-Too often, you believe you have to feel a certain positive vibe to change, or you think “If this thing is right for me I’ll wake up one day and feel like doing it.”
+Too often, you believe you have to feel a certain positive vibe to change, or you think, “If this thing is right for me, I’ll wake up one day and feel like doing it.”
 I call bullshit (sorry mom).

 Lesson#2: Motivation doesn’t work because of feelings.
 It’s Triggers.